 This means that the helmet can resist extreme heat in the case of a fire.
 The helmet must also self-extinguish once the flames are removed from it.
 The driver’s head needs to be protected from the extreme heat in order for the helmet to pass the test.

 The next test is the penetration test.
 In this test, a heavy, sharply pointed metal object is dropped onto the helmet from a height where it can reach a high speed, specifically 9.5 metres per second.
 In order to pass this test, the helmet needs to remain intact and show no signs of opening.

 The next test is to ensure that the helmet will stay on during an impact.
-The helmet is fitted to a test dummy and is the pulled in the opposite direction by a force of 38kg.
+The helmet is fitted to a test dummy and is pulled in the opposite direction by a force equal to 38 kg (84 lbs).
 This tests whether the chin straps are strong enough to keep the helmet in place, or whether the helmet will fly off on impact.

-The final test is the visor.
+The final test is the visor test.
 Which is still a crucially important part of the helmet as we saw with the Felipe Massa incident of 2009.
-Small projectiles are fired at the helmet at a speed of 300 MPH.
-In order to pass this test, the indentations left in the visor can be no deeper than 2.5mm.
-They also test the visor using air rifles that fire a 1.2g pellet at the visor.
+Small projectiles are fired at the helmet at a speed of 300 mph (480 kph).
+In order to pass this test, the indentations left in the visor can be no deeper than 2.5 mm.
+They also test the visor using air rifles that fire a 1.2 gram pellet at the visor.

 Note: There will be other minor tests performed by F1 and the FIA, but these are some of the main ones used

 Formula 1 requires very advanced and incredibly safe helmets.
 This comes at an extreme cost of around $4,000-$6,000 each.
 While the helmets are incredibly strong, drivers will still use many helmets over the course of a season, bringing the total cost into the tens of thousands of dollars each year.